n4x0r/n4x0r.github.io/_posts/2017-11-17-UnPacking_a_Linux_Tsunami_Sample.md

 Note the stub of data on `0x00C8DC31`, we will come back to it later.
 Execution then is driven by the `allocate_rwx_page` function, which as said before just allocates a page of memory with `RXW`permissions.
 This buffer will be allocated at `0x00C8F000`.
 If the allocation fails, then execution will branch into the `write_message_and_exit` funtion, in which the string `'nandemo wa shiranai wa yo,'` gets printed to `stderr`.
 On the other hand, if allocation of RWX chunk is sucessfull, execution will pivot back to `start+5`.

-After allocating RWX memory, the malware then proceeds and copies a subroutine inside that chunk.
-The data at `0x00C8DC31` is used to decode this routine.
-The malware uses different routines to copy data/code to different locations.
-The following picture is sort of a helper the malware uses for copying contents of different locations, and its used several times in the unpacking process.
+After allocating RWX memory, the malware then proceeds to copy a subroutine inside that chunk.
+The data at `0x00C8DC31` is used to decode this subroutine.
+The malware uses different fuctions to copy data/code to different locations.
+The following picture is sort of a helper the malware uses for this purpose, and its used several times in the unpacking process.

 <div style="text-align:center"><img src ="https://github.com/n4x0r/n4x0r.github.io/raw/master/images/Tsunami/9.png" /></div>
 <br/>